 Lane and Garber are stage talents well known to theatre audiences.
 Both Tony-nominated actors (Lane has won), Lane most recently appeared at City Center in the Encores! production of Do, Re, Mi, while Garber's most recent New York role was Art.

+Candy Buckley, who will play the role formerly intended for Debra Monk, has been seen in such off-Broadway efforts as Communicating Doors, Defying Gravity and View of the Dome.
 Lauren Ward made a splash Off-Broadway several seasons back in the musical Violet at Playwrights Horizons.
 Since then, she has appeared in 1776 on Broadway and in Cy Coleman's Exactly Like You at the York Theatre Company.

 Christopher Fitzgerald formerly played the apostle Thomas in Terrence McNally's Corpus Christi.
 Chamberlin has been seen in such recent musicals, on Broadway and Off, as Triumph of Love, As Thousands Cheer and The Zeigfeld Follies of 1936.